iqtree/iqtree.github.io/doc/Tutorial.md

 -------------------------

 A specialized version of IQ-TREE (`iqtree-omp`) can utilize multiple CPU cores to speed up the analysis.
-To obtain this version please refer to the [installation guide](Installation).
+To obtain this version please refer to the [quick starting guide](Quickstart).
 A complement option `-nt` allows specifying the number of CPU to be used.
 For example:

     iqtree-omp -s example.phy -nt 2